| Ch 6 -- The C and C++ Programming Languages

 private member, a floating point element.
 The class also has several public members,

+consisting of three functions.
 The constructor function of a class is a function called by a program to

 construct or create an object that is an instance of the class.
 In the case of the